yewstack/yew/docs/concepts/components/properties.md

 Properties enable child and parent components to communicate with each other.
 Every component has an associated properties type which describes what is passed down from the parent.
-In theory this can be any type that implements the `Properties` trait, but in practice this is most often a struct.
+In theory this can be any type that implements the `Properties` trait, but in practice there's no reason for it to be anything but a struct where each field represents a property.

 ## Derive macro

 Instead of implementing the `Properties` trait yourself, you should use `#[derive(Properties)]` to automatically generate the implementation instead.
 Types for which you derive `Properties` must also implement `Clone`.

 ### Field attributes